ilyakava/cs344/Student Contributions/Notes/Lesson 1 - Bill Dally Interview.md

 ## Advice

-Memory is not flat, understand the memory heirarchy
+Memory is not flat, understand the memory hierarchy